Charles E W Bean, Diaries, AWM38 3DRL 606/9/1 - June 1915 - Part 3

 up geysers of reddish earth.

-The party consisted of Gen. Russell (why dont they give our
+The party consisted of Gen. Russell (why don't they give our

-McCoy, Johnston (N.Z.
-Artillery), Cunningham, Gellibrand, Blamey.
+MCay, Johnston (N.Z.
+Artillery), Cunningham, Gellibrand, Blamey,

 Wallis, Maj.
-Davidson (1st) Young Cook (4th) a person, Maj.
+Davidson (1st) Young Cook (4th) a parson, Maj.
 Bennett,

-camp (we landed at W. Beach).
+camp. (we landed at W. beach).

 [There were few transports about, & a few submarines